 - 1) Program administrators and designated program officials (ref.
-"Council Correspondence and Electronic Communication"). - 2) Council directors. - 3) Staff. - 4) Selected consultants. - 5) Assigned onsite reviewers. - 6) Legal counsel for the COA. - e.
-Disclose the following public information: - 1) Projected dates of a program's onsite review for the purpose of inviting thirdparty comments. - 2) Final accreditation decisions and identification of data in an official list of accredited programs. - 3) Final adverse accreditation decisions in accordance with the Council's policies on public notice and notification of accreditation decisions. - 4) Removal of adverse accreditation decisions. - 5) Queries regarding a program's accreditation with the current accreditation status or date of onsite review only. - 6) Public information from the annual report's database in a manner that protects the identity of individual programs. - f.
+"Council Correspondence and Electronic Communication"). - 2) Council directors.
+Council directors will dispose of all materials and notes regarding confidential information following the rendering of a final decision on accreditation or other matter. - 3) Staff. - 4) Selected consultants. - 5) Assigned onsite reviewers.
+As required by policy, onsite reviewers will be required to indicate the method of destruction of all programmatic Self Study documents, review materials, and notes upon receipt of an accreditation decision letter. - 6) Legal counsel for the COA. - e.
+Disclose the following public information: - 1) Projected dates of a program's onsite review for the purpose of inviting thirdparty comments. - 2) Final accreditation decisions and identification of data in an official list of accredited programs. - 3) Initiated or final adverse accreditation decisions in accordance with the Council's policies on public notice and notification of accreditation decisions. - 4) Removal of adverse accreditation decisions. - 5) Queries regarding a program's accreditation with the current accreditation status or date of onsite review only. - 6) Public information from the annual report's database in a manner that protects the identity of individual programs. - f.
 Disclose information to the U. S. Department of Education and other appropriate state or regulating agencies, as required by federal law and/or regulation.
 Redact information that would identify individuals or programs that is not essential to USDE review. - g.
 Disclose information as may be legally required. - h.
 Take corrective action if a program releases information that misrepresents or distorts any action taken by the Council.